Why Do Veins Bulge?

-Veins can bulge for a variety of reasons including after exercise, due to ageing, and importantly because they are varicose veins.
+Veins can bulge for a variety of reasons including after exercise, due to ageing, and important because they are varicose veins.
 In the article below we provide some more detail for bulging veins and whether you need to be worried.

 Bulging Veins After Exercise